Bay Area residents got an early morning, shaky wake-up call today. At 2:39 a.m. to be exact.

-Mouse over this USGS earthquake map to see the names of the fault lines (in red) nearest you.
-Zoom in and click on the South Napa quake for more specific location data and to view a map showing the quake’s geographical intensity range.
+As you can see from this map, the Bay Area is a veritable conference of faults.
+Mouseover to see the names of the faults (in red) nearest you.
+Click on the fault line for its description.
+Zoom in and click on any recent quake for more specific location data.
 Zoom out to see the locations and sizes of other recent earthquakes around the world.
-View a full-screen version of the map here.
+View a full-screen version of the official USGS map here.

 For more on the science of earthquakes, check out KQED’s free e-book.